VCL Reports/Dashboards: How to Use PostgreSQL

 Select Database in the Dashboard Data Source Wizard modal dialog and click Next:

-The wizard displays the created data connection component using its display name defined in the following code example: Specify a PostgreSQL Connection String.
+The wizard displays the created data connection component using its display name specified earlier.

 Click Next and use the Run Query Builder… option: